Jarrome/Jarrome.github.io/_posts/2018-09-01-incremental-topo.md

   - distance maps
 ---

+The problem want to solve is to generate the topological map incrementally during the investigation of robot such that the motion planning can benefit from it.

 ### Incremental Topo
 Yuan, Y. & Schwertfeger, S. (2019).
 Incrementally building topology graphs via distance maps.
 In 2019 IEEE International Conference on Real-time Computing and Robotics (RCAR).
 IEEE.